-- Feedback mechanisms
+- Employee feedback mechanisms

-- Onboarding: A good first impression goes a long way.
+A good first impression goes a long way.

-Once you have the right people in place the next step in the Employee Lifecycle would be to create “WOW” moments by exceeding your new employee hires’ expectations like sending them a welcome pack, inviting them out to lunch, etc.
+Once you have the right people in place, the next step in the Employee Lifecycle would be to create “WOW” moments by exceeding your new employee hires’ expectations, like sending them a welcome pack, inviting them out to lunch, etc.

-Below list of important steps in Onboarding:
+Below is a list of important steps in the employee Onboarding

 - Health and Wellbeing